 The Cesis New Castle or the manor house was built in the 18th century as part of a medieval castle fortification system.
 It belonged to the aristocratic families of Von Wolff and later the Von Sievers.
 The Sievers family lived in the manor house until the first World War.
 It was used as headquarters by the Latvian army.
 Sometime after WWII, it became an apartment building until it was finally restored in 2012.

 Today you can visit the Castle complex, operated by the Cesis History and Art Museum.
-The finishing will give you an idea of how the Sievers family lived and learn more about the history of the medieval castle next to it.
+The finishing will give you an idea of how the Sievers family lived and learn more about the medieval castle’s history next to it.

 Villa Santa Hotel

 At the turn of the 19th and 20th centuries, Cesis was a popular destination for family recreation.
-Here Russian nobles built their summer homes, nestled in the pine forest on the bank of the Gauja River.
+Here Russian nobles built their summer homes, nestled in the pine forest on the Gauja River bank.
 Villa Santa, consisting of three separate buildings, was much like many other summer homes of that time.

 In 1918, it became a sanatorium and was used for medical purposes until the 1990s.
 After the hospital was shut down, the property was left unused for a decade.
 What you see today is a result of the work done by Villa Santa’s current owners, a major Latvian publishing house.